-Anycasting permits multiple hosts with the same address and by increasing the number of hosts, system reliability can be improved because it still works even if some of these fail.
+Anycasting permits multiple hosts with the same address; by increasing the number of hosts, system reliability can be improved because it still works even if some of these fail.

-Through a mechanism that was similar to this, we would have services that had better properties to tolerate faults.
+Through a mechanism similar to this, we would have services with better properties to tolerate faults.
 However, if anycast packets are destined for other segments, we again need anycast routing.

-III.
-PROBLEMS AND POSSIBLE SOLUTIONS TO IPV6 ANYCASTING
+PROBLEMS AND POSSIBLE SOLUTIONS IN IPV6 ANYCASTING